RSkorina/chessFormatFun/README.md

+# WILL GET BACK TO THIS AFTER FIRST MONTH AT NEW JOB
 # chessFormatFun
 ## TODO

 ### 1: Ensure No Data Loss while retaining speed
 ### 2: Complete functionality without using Pandas